Can You Bisque and Glaze Fire Pottery at the Same Time?

 Can You Bisque Greenware and Glaze Fire Pottery in the Same Kiln?

 One other question Potters have is whether you can have pots at different stages in one kiln.
-For example, if you have a set of pots in the greenware stage that still needs a bisque fire and another group that’s been decorated and is ready for the glaze fire.
+For example, if you have a set of pots in the greenware stage that still need a bisque fire and another group that’s been decorated and is ready for the glaze fire.

 In those cases, it’s possible to fire both sets simultaneously, but it’s not recommended.
 During bisque firing, pieces can touch without damaging the final piece.
 However, with glaze firing, you need to space the pots far enough apart to avoid them touching.

-You can bisque greenware and glaze fire pots in the same kiln because the two processes have a similar schedule.
+You can bisque greenware and glaze-fire pots in the same kiln because the two processes share a similar schedule.
 However, you must choose clay and glaze that work with the same heat level as your bisque pots.
 This means you can only glaze fire and bisque fire with low fire Clays and Glazes – Cone 06 – 1828 degrees Fahrenheit (998 Celsius) to Cone 04 – 1945 degrees (Fahrenheit (1063 Celsius).
 Because you cannot bisque fire to cone 5.
 Additionally, make sure you place the greenware pots on the lower shelf and space glazed pots accordingly.

 Conclusion